 This is a decision that each family must make for themselves.
 Take a look at your desires and fears and what motivates YOU.
 Weigh the benefits and risks based on your specific needs and circumstances.

-Listen to the advice of your providers, but remember that each provider differs, sometimes drastically, in their support, knowledge, and how they approach VBA2C so, they may not be up to date with current recommendations and guidelines.
+Listen to the advice of your providers, but remember that each provider differs, sometimes drastically, in their support, knowledge, and how they approach VBA2C.
+They may not be up to date with current recommendations and guidelines.

-Sources and where to find even more info:
+Where to find even more info about VBA2C

-Check out episode 2 of our podcast all about Meagan’s VBA2C journey and then find more VBA2C birth stories as you continue to listen.
+Check out Episode 2 of our podcast, all about Meagan’s VBA2C journey.
+Then find more VBA2C birth stories as you continue to listen.